gitgitgadget/gitgitgadget-github-app/README.md

 ### The repository

-On https://github.com/, the `+` link on the top was pressed, and an empty, private repository was registered.
-Nothing was pushed to it yet.

-After that, the contents of the publish profile that [was downloaded earlier](#getting-the-publish-profile) were registered as Actions secret, under the name `AZURE_FUNCTIONAPP_PUBLISH_PROFILE`.
+Create a fork of https://github.com/gitgitgadget/gitgitgadget-github-app.
+Configure the Azure Managed Identity via Actions secrets, under the keys `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, and `AZURE_SUBSCRIPTION_ID`.
+Also, the `AZURE_FUNCTION_NAME` secret needs to be defined (its value is the name of the Azure Function).

 This repository was initialized locally by forking https://github.com/gitgitgadget/gitgitgadget and separating out the Azure Functions part of it.
 Then, the test suite was developed and the GitHub workflows were adapted from https://github.com/git-for-windows/gfw-helper-github-app.
 After that, the `origin` remote was set to the newly registered repository on GitHub.